volodya-lombrozo/lints/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/objectionary/lints)](https://hitsofcode.com/view/github/objectionary/lints)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/objectionary/lints/blob/master/LICENSE.txt)

-This Java package is a collection of linters (aka "style checkers") for [XMIR][xmir] (an intermediate representation of a [EO][eo] program).
+This Java package is a collection of "lints" (aka "checkers") for [XMIR][xmir] (an intermediate representation of a [EO][eo] program).
+This is not about static analysis or code formatting.
+This is about best practices and readiness of code for successful compilation and execution.

-This is a non-exhaustive list of linters:
+This is a non-exhaustive list of lints in the collection:

 * A comment for an object must be 64+ characters
 * A comment may only include printable ASCII characters